tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ###Coping

-There are two main types of coping strategies: emotion-focused and problem focused copings.
-We discovered relation of coping strategy selection with gender [sex_differencies] based on oxytocin stress hormone activity that is amplified by estrogen.
+Marsella and Gratch identify two main types of coping strategies: emotion-focused and problem focused copings [dont_worry_be_happy].
+Tamres et al discovered relation of coping strategy selection with gender [sex_differencies] based on oxytocin stress hormone activity that is amplified by estrogen.
 This effect could makes woman select more social coping strategies.
 The example of emotion-focused coping is placed in Emotional feedback loops section.
 Example of problem-focused coping is presented below: